ece324-2019/PENN/README.md

 We used the RAVDESS Emotional speech audio dataset found at this link [RAVDESS](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio/data#)

 Download the dataset and unzip the file.
 The data should be in a directory named `ravdess-emotional-speech-audio`.
-Move this directory into the root directory `PENN`
+Move this directory into the directory `PENN/raw_data`

 Execute the following:
 ```
 $ python data_handling/preprocessing.py
 ```
 This should take a while.
 The following will be created
-* `raw_data` directory with the data from the `ravdess-emotional-speech-audio` reformatted in a more convienent way
+* `raw_data/RAVDESS` directory with the data from the `ravdess-emotional-speech-audio` reformatted in a more convienent way
-* `data` directory containing `.tsv` files of the different datasets
+* `data` directory containing `.tsv` files of the different datasets You may delete the `ravdess-emotional-speech-audio` folder

 To use the model modify the `main.py` code as needed and execute
 ```